resucutie/beyond-software/public/assets/index.md

 # Contributing to this list
 This section includes information on how you can contribute to this list

+For contributing, you can always make a Pull Request on [this file](https://github.com/abUwUser/beyond-software/blob/master/public/assets/index.md).
+It is recommended to not use GitHub's built in editor, and to instead download the files locally.
+We assume that you know the basics of git and contributing on GitHub.

 ## Sections in need for contributions
 [System focused resources -> iOS](#ios) - Needs more items and applications
 [Utilities -> Media Management -> File converter](#file-converter) - Needs FFmpeg frontends